Geza Tatrallyay

 Geza Tatrallyay (born 11 February 1949) is a Canadian fencer and author.
 He competed in the individual and team épée events at the 1976 Summer Olympics.

+Early life

 Tatrallyay was born in Budapest, Hungary in 1949 and escaped with his family in 1956, emigrating to Canada.
-He graduated from Harvard University, Oxford University, and London School of Economics.
+He attended the University of Toronto Schools as a teenager, going on to graduated from Harvard University; Oxford University, as a Rhodes Scholar; and London School of Economics.